freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/blocks/learn-how-to-express-concerns/67caec5ecebab7be7456df7f.md

 - `The design is bad.` - Esta es una afirmación negativa fuerte, que a menudo suena descortés.

-- El diseño no es el mejor.
+- `The design isn't great.
+Maybe we can improve it.` - El diseño no es el mejor.
 Quizás podamos mejorarlo.

 # --scene--